JohannesBuchner/space-of-inference-spaces/README.rst

 Help is welcome!
 We need you!

-* If you run into any issues, please open a github issue!
+If you run into any issues, please open a github issue!

-* Can you read the paper and provide feedback?
+Please read the paper draft and provide feedback?
 Are there references missing, can the text be improved?
+Can you suggest a journal that may be interested?

+If you have difficult inference problems:
+* Do you have additional toy problems that cover a new parameter space that should be added?
+  Ideally it should be motivated by some physics problem.
 * Can you provide ground truth results from fine integrations?

+If you develop software:
 * Maybe add your own sampler?
 Which problems can it run?
+* Can you help bring the uniform interface (autosampler.py) into forks of montepython, 3ML, mosfit or posteriorstacker so we have a uniform interface for these as well?

+If you have machine learning experience:
 * Can you add a deep learning emulator to accelerate the very slow likelihood of icecube?
 * Can we approximate nested sampling run outputs with a fast, analytic model, so that we have a very similar inference problem but know the truth?
 For example, approximate with a gaussian mixture model or a deep neural network that predicts the log-likelihood?

-* Can you help bring autosampler into montepython (or cobaya), 3ML, posteriorstacker so we have a uniform interface there as well?
-* Do you have additional toy problems that cover a new parameter space that should be added?
-  Ideally it should be motivated by some physics problem.
-* If you would like to help, but are unsure how, send me an email or open a github issue.
+If you a like to help, but are unsure how, send me an email or open a github issue.

+For substantial contributions, co-authorship will be offered.

 More information
 ----------------

 A `draft paper <https://github.com/JohannesBuchner/space-of-inference-spaces/blob/main/pres/problems2.pdf>`_ is in pres/

-For substantial contributions to the paper, co-authorship will be offered.